“How many rivers do we have to cross

 – Bob Marley, Burnin and Lootin

+Morpheus offered Neo a choice between two pills.
+Or did he?
+The red pill signified a direct confrontation with reality and truth about the world.
+The blue pill was something that carried you through tomorrow as if nothing happened, the status quo continues and “ignorance is bliss.”
 The dilemma that was presented to Neo and all of Trinidad and Tobago is not that there are two pills – one of truth and the other of fiction.
 The dilemma is that choosing the red pill puts you in a perpetual state of questioning, creating an “examined life” in a Socratic sense.

-We have the choice to be aware that we live in a Trinidad and Tobago where “Trinidad nice, Trinidad is a paradise” and full-page colour photographs of distinguished slim-bodied Alumni of prestige schools make front pages for lookin’ pretty in old boys/girls fetes OR a Trinidad and Tobago that has communities and citizens who live on the margins and are in dire need of economic rehabilitation and widespread support to revive them from an abominable social death.
+We have the choice to be aware that we live in a Trinidad and Tobago where “Trinidad nice, Trinidad is a paradise” and full-page colour photographs of distinguished slim-bodied Alumni of prestige schools make front pages for lookin’ pretty in old boys/girls fetes OR a Trinidad and Tobago that has communities and citizens who live in the margins and are in dire need of economic rehabilitation and widespread support to revive them from an abominable social death.

 Take this tragedy and ask yuhself some questions.

-den we go know it have man whoz fourteen borrowin gun and resting corn
+Den we go know it have man whoz fourteen borrowin gun and resting corn.

-den we go know bout the ambulance dat ask de woman to get a drop to the police station to meet she because “up dey is a hot spot”
+Den we go know bout the ambulance dat ask de woman to get a drop to the police station to meet she because “up dey is a hot spot.”

 Is den we go know.

-Featured Image by Dominic De Bourg, Journey of Power (2009)
+Blog Featured Image by Dominic De Bourg, “Journey of Power,” 2009

-1. Don t even want to say how is the feeling: sadness, outrage, anger …In Venezuela we dont have two gang bands, but hundreds of them killing each other and who ever is in the way, despite the efforts of grassroot actions and Chavez social and security policies to overcome this structural problem (and he definitely did all he could, but oh, we are an oil country: corruption).
+Don t even want to say how is the feeling: sadness, outrage, anger …In Venezuela we dont have two gang bands, but hundreds of them killing each other and who ever is in the way, despite the efforts of grassroot actions and Chavez social and security policies to overcome this structural problem (and he definitely did all he could, but oh, we are an oil country: corruption).

 If we see a wider picture of the continent, at least in my country, it’s a situation somehow pushed in the last years by right-wing paramilitary groups from Colombia (with USA support of course) who have wide spread their death culture taking over our poorer communities, starting with the younger boys, our little ones.
 Their violence was principally targeted towards social leaders but now is more “effective” to undermine and grab the most vulnerable ones, 12 and 13 years old.
 Just as these murders were committed here, my friends back home were telling me how tough is getting with armed violence and what to do…what ever, no matter how little it seems, be will be a contribution: popular education, spaces to bring people together, loving, caring, this article…